sdurighello/taogate-meanjs-app/README.md

 ## Tools overview

-Continuous deployment to Heroku through Github using Grunt for the building process (key tasks: test, minification, obfuscation).
 Developed using Webstorm IDE and Git VCS.
+Continuous deployment to Heroku through Github using Grunt for the building process.

 ![alt text](./readme_images/tools_overview.png "Tools overview")